Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 One of the biggest power killers in the swing relates to the way your wrists work.
 In the backswing, your wrists will naturally hinge to help the club reach the top.

-The angle in your wrists here is a huge source of power and you want to hang on to it for as long as possible in the downswing to maximise your clubhead speed.
-However, often it’s released too early and speed is lost before impact as a result.
+The correct wrist hinge in the golf swing is a huge source of power and you want to hang on to it for as long as possible in the downswing to maximise your clubhead speed.
+However, often it's released too early and speed is lost before impact as a result.

 Creating lag for power is one of the many things the pros do so well that amateurs struggle to get their heads around.